phyletica/ecoevolity/docs/tutorials/gecko-divergences.rst

 #1. ``ecoevolity-config-operator-run-1.log``
 #2. ``ecoevolity-config-state-run-1.log``

-If you open the ``operator`` log with a plain text editor, you'll see that this file contains information about the MCMC operators.
+If you open the ``operator`` log with a plain text editor, you'll see this file contains information about the MCMC operators.
 If you have convergence or mixing issues, this information can be useful for troubleshooting.